Cloud-NC-Engineering-Thailand/tidb-multi-kube-cluster/readme.md

 <br><hr/>

-### Port Forward the minio pods and create access key ,secret key  (save the key properly because you can't rewatch it)
+### Port Forward the minio pod and create access key, secret key (save the keys properly, because you can't rewatch it)
     kubectl port-forward pod/minio 9000 9090 -n minio-dev

 <br><hr/>

-### Create bucket and copy the name of the bucket
+### Create a bucket and copy the name of the bucket
 In my case is name: my-bucket

 <br><hr/>

-### Setup backup data s3 for cluster
+### Setup backing data for the db cluster
-You can follow this docs if you prefer: <a href="https://docs.pingcap.com/tidb-in-kubernetes/dev/backup-to-aws-s3-using-br" target="_blank" style="font-size: 20px">Link</a>
+You can follow this docs, if you prefer: <a href="https://docs.pingcap.com/tidb-in-kubernetes/dev/backup-to-aws-s3-using-br" target="_blank" style="font-size: 20px">Link</a>

     kubectl create namespace backup-test